-Isolation of virus and detection of viral antigen in respiratory secretions are the procedure of choice to diagnose respiratory syncytial virus infection.
+Isolation of the virus and detection of viral antigens in respiratory secretions is the procedure of choice to diagnose respiratory syncytial virus infection.

 Respiratory syncytial virus differs from other paramyxoviruses in that it does not have a hemagglutinin; therefore, diagnostic methods can not use hemagglutination or hemadsorption assays.

 - Direct identification of viral antigens in clinical samples is rapid and sensitive.

 - Immunofluorescence on exfoliated cells or ELISA on nasopharyngeal secretions is commonly used.

 - Large amounts of virus are present in nasal washes from young children but much less is present in specimens from adults.

 - ELISA kits are useful for rapid diagnosis, which is desirable because antiviral therapy is available.

 Isolation and identification of the virus